scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 <a id="or" aria-hidden="true" />

 ## <a name="logical-functions"></a>Logische functies
-Resource Manager biedt de volgende functies voor het werken met logische voor waarden:
+Resource Manager provides the following functions for working with logical conditions:

 * [and](resource-group-template-functions-logical.md#and)
 * [bool](resource-group-template-functions-logical.md#bool)